 I talked to someone at a training school that doesn’t offer agility, and they told me that I had to graduate from their classes before an agility place would let me train.
 Is this true?

 NO – Your dog is not required to have a certificate in obedience, Canine Good Citizen (CGC), or other formal class in order to get started in agility.
 A basic foundation in obedience commands is always a good idea, and we have found that dogs with previous group class experience tend to be more successful in our beginner agility class.
 But beware of those who are just trying to sell you their product.

 My dog can jump great heights at home – fences, shrubbery, etc. Can I get started at home?

 Just because your dog is capable of jumping a 4-foot fence doesn’t mean it should.
 The ability to perform a physical feat should not be confused with what is best for your dog in the long-term.
 Agility is not about just physical prowess – successful communication with your dog is FAR more important.
 We recommend focusing on basic training and obedience games at home until you have enough experience in agility to understand the limits of what your dog should be expected to do.
 If you want to get started in a class before our next beginner agility class is available, check out the many “tricks” or “games” classes offered around town. (“Rally” classes are also very good!)
 Also, the “In FOCUS Foundation Work” DVD on the Clean Run website offers skills that can be safely trained at home.

 Where is Austin K-9 Xpress located?

 We are located in South Austin, just south of Slaughter Lane near Manchaca.
+You can see an address and map on our Contact page.
 There are lots of places to train in the Austin area, so if you live in another part of town, we will work with you to find a convenient and reputable place to train.
 You can also review the other organizations listed on our Links page.